waleedqk/rpi/raspbian/pizw_xmas/README.md

 You need to edit ```/etc/modules-load.d/fbtft.conf```

-    sudo echo "spi-bcm2835 fbtft_device" >> /etc/modules-load.d/fbtft.conf
+    sudo vim /etc/modules-load.d/fbtft.conf

+add

+    spi-bcm2835
+    fbtft_device

 Next edit /etc/modprobe.d/fbtft.conf

+    sudo vim /etc/modprobe.d/fbtft.conf

+add

-    sudo echo "options fbtft_device name=adafruit22a gpio=reset:25,dc:24,led:23 rotate=270 txbuflen=32768 fps=60 speed=80000000" >> /etc/modprobe.d/fbtft.conf
+    options fbtft_device name=adafruit22a gpio=reset:25,dc:24,led:23 rotate=270 txbuflen=32768 fps=60 speed=80000000

 save the file and reboot the pi.
-The screen should now be setup as /dev/fb1.
+The screen should now be setup as ```/dev/fb1```.
 You will see that in the program

 ### Setup the Audio: